TABLE OF CONTENTS

 You’ll feel the impact of those materials and controls once you start overclocking, though, and you’ll appreciate the additional PCI slots, rear I/O, M.2 capacity, and power stability when it comes time to upgrade.

 The specific motherboard you choose will, of course, depend on the CPU socket and form factor and the amount of GPUs you are planning on using you’re interested in.
 Larger motherboards tend to have more internal expansion slots and rear I/O ports than smaller motherboards, and newer socket revisions tend to come with better features than older revisions (even when they’re compatible with the same hardware).

-Check out this guide if you want to dive into the nitty-gritty details of buying the best AM4 motherboard; keep reading to see our current recommendations.
+Check out this guide if you want to dive into the nitty-gritty details of buying the best AM4 motherboard; Find our Intel Motherboard Guides here.

 - AMD Socket AM4: Gigabyte X570 Aorus Elite or MSI Tomahawk B550

 - AMD Socket TR4: Gigabyte Designare Ex X399